tbr117/inline-html-editor/README.md

 ### Using in Your Project

-1. Copy `InlineEditor.jsx` to your project's components folder
+1. Copy `InlineEditor.tsx` to your project's components folder
 2. Import and use it in your React application

 ```bash